Love one another as I have loved you’ (John 13: 34-35) helping each other to reach for the stars.

 Our Role

 Alison Foy is the Chair of the Governing Body.
-Stuart Corbould chairs the Finance Committeeand Claire Buckingham chairs the School Improvement Committee.
+Claire Buckingham chairs the Resources Committee and Felicity Rave chairs the School Improvement Committee.

 To contact the Chair of the Governing body please emailafoy@stone.bucks.sch.uk